Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/barangaroo-city-aus/index_divya_barangaroo.md

 <!-- About 100 to 150 word summary of the case study. -->

 Barangaroo is a waterfront urban district in Australia located on the western edge of the Sydney Central Business District.
-It is made up of 3 precincts focused on different mixed-uses: Barangaroo Reserve is a public park and cultural center, Barangaroo South is a mixed-used office, commercial, and residential space, and Central Barangaroo is a mixed-use recreational, cultural, and festival space.
+It is made up of 3 precincts focused on different uses: Barangaroo Reserve is a public park and cultural center, Barangaroo South is a mixed-used office, commercial, and residential space, and Central Barangaroo is a mixed-use recreational, cultural, and festival space.
 Barangaroo was created to transform an industrial harbor into a mixed-use district and celebrate the Aboriginal heritage of the land.
 The district was named after “Barangaroo”, an Aboriginal women who was a powerful Cammeraygal leader of the Eaora Nation during the period of European colonization.
 She played a key role in protecting the heritage and culture of her people.

 ## Key Characteristics

 <!--  Summarize the most visible essential characteristics of the project.
 For districts: How does the district employ 3-5 of the key characteristics of New Century Cities?
 For plans: How does the plan address each of the three activities (development, engagement, implementation) of the digital masterplanning process described in the 2015 Townsend and Lorimer paper?
 -->

-**Promoting Sustainability**.
+**Promoting sustainability**.
 Barangaroo has embedded sustainability (economic, social, and ecological) in all its plans, implementation, partners, and community engagement activities.
-It has set sustainability targets with a focus on being water positive, delivering zero waste, and being carbon neutral through aspects that include but are not limited to: waste water treatment, energy efficient buildings, recycling/composting, and solar panel use.
+It has set sustainability targets with a focus on being water positive, delivering zero waste, and being carbon neutral through features including waste water treatment, energy efficient buildings, recycling/composting, and solar panels.
 It even educates residents on sustainability through an eco-concierge.

-**Provide mixed use and working/living environments that anticipate emerging lifestyles**.
-The area accomodates all types of people from corporates, to families, to tourists, etc. It has retail outlets, bars, restaurants, corporate offices, a foreshore promenade, and parks, etc.
+**Providing mixed-use and working/living environments that anticipate emerging lifestyles**.
+The area accomodates all types of people from companies to families and tourists.
+It has a range of environments including retail outlets, bars, restaurants, corporate offices, a foreshore promenade, and parks.

-**Foster new processes and arrangements for incubation**.
-Close proximity to corporations, the existing matural Sydney business ecosystem,  and robust networks have given rise to things like Harbor City Labs - startup incubator as well as Lighthouse, a startup precinct.
+**Fostering new processes and arrangements for incubation**.
+Proximity to corporations, the existing Sydney business ecosystem, and robust networks have given rise to innovations like Harbor City Labs, a startup incubator, as well as Lighthouse, a startup precinct.
 Barangaroo is a professional environment that can bring in investors, partners, and a network to support startups and the startup community to grow.
-It has incubated a learning hub (Barangaroo Skills Exchange (BSX)) to deliver skilling and workforce training at Barangaroo South.
+It has incubated a learning hub, Barangaroo Skills Exchange (BSX) to deliver skilling and workforce training at Barangaroo South.

-**Use advanced information and community-oriented technologies for efficient management of urban services** Quality of community participation in proper waste and recycling participation is tagged via QR codes.
+**Using advanced information and community-oriented technologies for efficient management of urban services** The quality of community participation in proper waste and recycling participation is tagged via QR codes.
 Tenants can monitor their energy usage via the data platform.

 ## Goals and Aspirations